 Whether you are an avid cross-country skier or just looking for a taste of Nordic culture, you will want to come to Thunder Bay and be part of this popular mass participation ski festival.
 Each year the Loppet attracts nearly 1000 skiers and this year will be no different.
-Expect to ski alongside people from Manitoba, Wisconsin, Minnesota and communities across Northwest Ontario.
+Expect to ski alongside people from Manitoba, Wisconsin, Minnesota, Ontario and of course communities across Northwestern Ontario.

 Distances for All – 8K to 50K